• Skip to primary navigation

 • Rinse your berries well.
 Stem and slice them.
 Drizzle them with a bit of honey (1-2 tsp), stir and let them sit for 5-10 minutes.

 • Take a thick-ish slice of your yummy bread and toast it just enough to warm through.
 Slather on a generous swoosh of sweetened mascarpone.
 Pile the berries and their accumulated juices on as high as your heart desires.
-Drizzle with some balsamic vinegar.
+Drizzle with some balsamic reduction.
 Dig in!

 Notes